Joe Noteboom: Los Angeles Rams

 The Los Angeles Rams selected Noteboom in the third round (89th overall) of the 2018 NFL draft.
 Noteboom was the tenth offensive tackle drafted in 2018.

 On June 9, 2018, the Rams signed Noteboom to a four-year, $3.45 million contract that includes a signing bonus of $818,892.
 He saw action in all 16 regular season games for the Rams as a rookie.

 After spending his rookie year as a backup, Noteboom was named the starting left guard to begin the 2019 season.
 He started the first six games before suffering a knee injury in Week 6.
 It was revealed that he suffered a torn ACL and MCL and was placed on season-ending injured reserve on October 15, 2019.

 Noteboom entered 2020 as the Rams' starting left guard.
 He was placed on injured reserve on September 24, 2020, with a calf injury.
 He was activated on November 14, 2020.
 Noteboom played in 10 games, starting nine.

 In 2021, Noteboom played in all 17 regular season games (starting two) and in two playoff games.
-In a 30-27 victory over the Tampa Bay Buccaneers, Noteboom made his only career postseason start, playing every snap at left tackle of the Rams' 30-27 victory in place of injured starter Andrew Whitworth.
+In an NFC Divisional Playoff game against the defending Super Bowl champion Tampa Bay Buccaneers, Noteboom made his only career postseason start, playing every snap at left tackle of the Rams' 30-27 victory in place of injured starter Andrew Whitworth.
 Noteboom became a world champion when the Rams defeated the Cincinnati Bengals 23–20 in Super Bowl LVI.

 On March 14, 2022, Noteboom signed a three-year, $40 million contract extension with the Rams and was elevated to starting left tackle in place of the retired Whitworth.
 He started the sesaon's first six games and was placed on injured reserve on October 18, 2022 after suffering a torn Achilles tendon in Week 6.
 In the 2023 season, he appeared in 14 games and started eight.

 To start the 2024 season, Noteboom suffered an ankle injury in the Week 1 loss against the Detroit Lions and was placed on injured reserve on September 11, 2024.
 He was activated on November 5 and started three more games during the second half of the Rams' season.

+In seven seasons with the Los Angeles Rams, Noteboom appeared in 71 regular games and started 35, while also taking part in seven playoff games with one postseason start.

 Baltimore Ravens

 On May 3, 2025, Noteboom signed with the Baltimore Ravens.
+He appeared in 10 games during the regular season and made one start at left tackle in Week 5, a 44-10 loss to the Houston Texans.